mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 separate RTP session {{!RFC4588}} and the flow identifier MUST be set to the flow identifier of the RTP session in which the retransmission happens.

-# RTCP {#rtcp}
+# Replacing RTCP and RTP Header Extensions with QUIC Feedback {#rtcp}

-The RTP Control Protocol (RTCP) allows RTP senders and receivers to exchange control information to monitor connection statistics and to identify and synchronize streams.
-Many of the statistics contained in RTCP packets overlap with the connection statistics collected by a QUIC connection.
-To avoid using up bandwidth for duplicated control information, the information SHOULD only be sent at one protocol layer.
-QUIC relies on certain control frames to be sent.
+Because RTP has so often used UDP as its underlying transport protocol, and receiving little or no feedback from UTP, RTP implementations rely on feedback from the RTP Control Protocol (RTCP) so that RTP senders and receivers can exchange control information to monitor connection statistics and to identify and synchronize streams.

-In general, applications MAY send RTCP without any restrictions.
+Because QUIC provides its own transport-level feedback, at least some RTP transport level feedback can be replaced with current QUIC feedback {{!rfc9000}}.
+In adition, RTP-level feedback that is not available in QUIC by default can be replaced with generally useful QUIC extensions.
+Examples of these extentions include:

+* Arrival timestamps, which are not part of QUIC's default acknowledgment frames, but can be added using {{!I-D.draft-smith-quic-receive-ts}} or {{!I-D.draft-huitema-quic-ts}}, or
+* Adjusting the frequency of QUIC acknowledgments, using
+{{!I-D.draft-ietf-quic-ack-frequency}}.

+When statistics contained in RTCP packets are also available from QUIC, or can be derived from statistics available from QUIC, it is desireable to provide these statistics at only one protocol layer.
+This avoids consumption of bandwidth to deliver duplicated control information.
+Because QUIC relies on certain frames being sent, it is not possible to supress QUIC signaliing in favor of RTCP signaling, so if bandwidth is to be conserved, this must be accomplished by surpressing RTCP signaling in favor of QUIC signalling.

+> **Editor's Note:** Additionsl iscussion of bandwidth minimization could go in this section, or in an earlier proposed section on motivations for defining and deploying RTP over QUIC.

+While RTP over QUIC places no restrictions on applications sending RTCP, this document assumes that the reason an implementor chooses to support RTP over QUIC is to obtain benefits beyond what's available when RTP uses UDP as its underlying transport layer.
+It is RECOMMENDED to expose relevant information om the QUIC layer to the application instead of exchanging additional RTCP packets, where applicable.

 This document specifies a baseline for replacing some of the RTCP packet types by mapping the contents to QUIC connection statistics.
-Future documents can extend this mapping for other RTCP format types.
-It is RECOMMENDED to expose relevant information from the QUIC layer to the application instead of exchanging additional RTCP packets, where applicable.
+Future documents can extend this mapping for other RTCP format types, and can make use of new QUIC extensions that become available over time.

-{{transport-layer-feedback}} and {{al-repair}} discuss what information can be exposed from the QUIC connection layer to reduce the RTCP overhead and which type of RTCP messages cannot be replaced by similar feedback from the transport layer.
-The list of RTCP packets in this section is not exhaustive and similar considerations SHOULD be taken into account before exchanging any other type of RTCP control packets.
+{{transport-layer-feedback}} and {{al-repair}} discuss what information can be exposed from the QUIC connection layer to reduce the RTCP overhead.

+The list of RTCP packets in this section is not exhaustive and similar considerations SHOULD be taken into account before exchanging any other type of RTCP control packets using RTP over QUIC.

-A more complete analysis of RTCP Control Packet Types, Generic RTP Feedback (RTPFB), Payload-specific RTP Feedback (PSFB), Extended Reports, and RTP Header Extensions is provided in {{control-packets}}, {{generic-feedback}}, {{payload-specific-feedback}},  {{extended-reports}}, and {{rtp-header-extensions}}, respectively.
+A more complete analysis of RTCP Control Packet Types (in {{control-packets}}), Generic RTP Feedback (RTPFB) (in {{generic-feedback}}), Payload-specific RTP Feedback (PSFB) (in {{payload-specific-feedback}}), Extended Reports (in {{extended-reports}}), and RTP Header Extensions (in {{rtp-header-extensions}}), including the information that cannot be mapped from QUIC.

 ## Transport Layer Feedback {#transport-layer-feedback}